 Invitation to a Game of Argolla

-An errand boy, holding a small pitcher for olive oil, is being tempted by a mischievous-looking boy to abandon his chore and play a game of argolla (a form of croquet).
-The painting captures the moment when the boy considers his decision, chewing slowly and thoughtfully while a small dog looks up at him expectantly.
+This painting captures the moment when a mischievous-looking boy tries to tempt an errand boy, seen here holding a small pitcher for olive oil, to abandon his chores and play a game of argolla (a form of croquet).
+Chewing slowly and thoughtfully, the boy considers his decision while a small dog looks up at him expectantly, waiting for scraps.

-Murillo’s depictions of beggar boys have always been among his most popular works, the majority of which ended up in private collections in major port cities such as Antwerp, Rotterdam and London.
-They were probably bought in Seville by merchants for their own collections, or by agents for collectors back home.
-Considering the popularity in Northern Europe of genre paintings such as the tavern scenes of David Teniers the Younger (1610-90) and Adriaen Brouwer (1605-38), Murillo’s compositions would have had a natural appeal, with the added desirability of being Spanish in origin.
+Depictions of ‘beggar boys’ by Bartolomé Esteban Murillo (1617-1682) have always been among his most popular works.
+The majority of these paintings were purchased in the seventeenth century for private homes in major port cities such as Antwerp, Rotterdam and London.
+They were probably bought in Seville by merchants for their own collections, or by agents to sell to collectors back home.